Callanwolde Fine Arts Center: Candler ancestry and the Callanwolde name

-Callanwolde remained the Candlers’ home for 39 years.
+Callanwolde remained the Candlers' home for 39 years.
 In 1959, two years after Mr. Candler's death, and nine years prior to her own death, Mrs. Candler donated the estate (including many of the original furnishings) to Emory University.

 The house (minus the furnishings) was later acquired by the First Christian Church, which subsequently sold two parcels of the property totalling approximately four acres on one side and approximately 12 acres on the other.
 The mansion was temporarily leased to an artist who planned to establish an art gallery there.
 During this period, the condition of the mansion deteriorated.
 Considerable damage was done to the organ pipes; careless use of fire resulted in damage to the flooring in one bedroom; and lighting fixtures, door and window latches, and other hardware were stolen.
 Eventually, the church placed the remaining 12 acres, which included the mansion, the carriage house, a gardener's cottage, two greenhouses, and various out-buildings, up for sale.

-To save Callanwolde from possible destruction, a fund-raising drive was led, first by an ad hoc committee of the Druid Hills Civic Association, and later by The Callanwolde Foundation that formed from it.
+To save Callanwolde from possible destruction, a fund-raising drive was led, first by an ad hoc committee of the Druid Hills Civic Association, and later by the Callanwolde Foundation that formed from it.
 The property was purchased for $360,000 in 1972, with a matching funds grant from the open spaces program of the Federal Housing and Urban Development Department.
-DeKalb County contributed $40,000, accepted ownership of the property and agreed to maintain it.
+DeKalb County contributed $40,000, accepted ownership of the property, and agreed to maintain it.
 Callanwolde was placed on the National Register of Historic Places and the Callanwolde Fine Arts Center was opened under the supervision of the DeKalb County Recreation, Parks, and Cultural Affairs Department.
 In 1983, however, the non-profit Callanwolde Foundation accepted responsibility for the operation of the Callanwolde Fine Arts Center, although DeKalb County continues to maintain the house and grounds.

 Recent history

-During the Summer Olympics held in Atlanta in 1996, the house was transformed into “Casa Italia,” the official hospitality headquarters of the Italian Olympic Committee.
-Guests attending lavish parties hosted by the Italian delegation included Prince Albert of Monaco, Luciano Pavarotti, Andrew Young, Alberto Tomba, and a host of famous Italian fashion designers, chefs, Olympic athletes, artists and entertainers.
+During the Summer Olympics held in Atlanta in 1996, the house was transformed into "Casa Italia," the official hospitality headquarters of the Italian Olympic Committee.
+Guests attending lavish parties hosted by the Italian delegation included Prince Albert of Monaco, Luciano Pavarotti, Andrew Young, Alberto Tomba, and a host of famous Italian fashion designers, chefs, Olympic athletes, artists, and entertainers.

-Callanwolde has also served as a filming location for several Hollywood films, including “Sharkey’s Machine,” starring Burt Reynolds, and “Bear,” a feature film about the life of legendary football coach Bear Bryant.
-In 2003, Callanwolde served as the backdrop for several scenes used in the feature film “Stroke of Genius, the Bobby Jones Story,” starring Jim Caviezel.
+Callanwolde has also served as a filming location for several Hollywood films, including Sharkey’s Machine, starring Burt Reynolds, and Bear, a feature film about the life of legendary football coach Bear Bryant.
+In 2003, Callanwolde served as the backdrop for several scenes used in the feature film Stroke of Genius, the Bobby Jones Story, starring Jim Caviezel.

-Support to Callanwolde Fine Arts Center is provided through a grant appropriated by the DeKalb County Board of Commissioners, in part by DeKalb County Parks, Recreation & Cultural Affairs, and in part by the Georgia Council for the Arts through appropriations of the Georgia General Assembly.
+Support for Callanwolde Fine Arts Center is provided through a grant appropriated by the DeKalb County Board of Commissioners, in part by DeKalb County Parks, Recreation & Cultural Affairs, and in part by the Georgia Council for the Arts through appropriations of the Georgia General Assembly.
 Georgia Council for the Arts is a Partner Agency of the National Endowment for the Arts.

-Callanwolde is also mentioned in Pat Conroy's novel, "The Prince of Tides."
+Callanwolde is also mentioned in Pat Conroy's novel, The Prince of Tides.